Newtonian potential in higher-derivative quantum gravity: Introduction

-The theory \eq{HD} shows good quantum properties like renormalizability and asymptotic freedom \cite{AvraBavi85}, but also ghost instabilities in its original quantization based on the Feynman prescription \cite{Stelle77}.
-However, a new quantum prescription \cite{AnselmiPiva1, AnselmiPiva2}, introduced recently by Anselmi and Piva, allows to tame the ghost instability of the Stelle's model \eq{HD}.
-The prescription consists in a completion of the one proposed by Cutkosky, Landshoff, Olive and Polkinghorne long ago \cite{CLOP} for the Lee-Wick theories \cite{LW1, LW2} and the unitary problem is now definitely solved at any perturbative order in the loop expansion \cite{AnselmiPiva3}.
 At the classical level, the ghost (or, in general, what the authors defined ``fakeons'') is removed solving the equations of motion for the fake fields by the mean of advanced plus retarded Green's function and fixing to zero the homogeneous solution \cite{ClassicalPrescription1, ClassicalPrescription2}.
 Such a prescription is very general and can be applied to ghosts or normal particles.
 In particular, it is needed to make perturbatively unitary the theory proposed by Modesto and Shapiro in \cite{ModestoShapiroLeeWick, ModestoLeeWick}, named ``Lee-Wick quantum gravity''.
 Therefore, we can claim to have a class of finite and unitary theories of quantum gravity.
 The theory by Modesto and Shapiro has been designed to show up only complex conjugate poles (besides the graviton) in the propagator in order to guarantee tree-level unitarity.
 At the same time, the new prescription of \cite{AnselmiPiva3} ensures unitarity at any perturbative order.
+The Wick rotation issue is also properly addressed by choosing the usual integration contour proposed by Lee and Wick \cite{LW1,LW2} and performing the integral on the energy $E$.
+This is done by means of the residue theorem in the energy complex plane and the contributions on the arcs vanish as a particular feature of the dimensional regularization, as rigorously proved for any local higher-derivative theory in \cite{Aglietti:2016pwz}.
+In short, we can here summarize the proof given in the appendix A of \cite{Aglietti:2016pwz}.
+Let us consider the integral on the arc of the first quadrant of the energy complex plane.
+The latter is performed, as usual, fixing the radius $| E |$ and integrating on the angular variable.
+So far the integral is finite.
+Therefore, we expand the loop integrals in powers of the energy for $| E | \rightarrow +\infty$ to finally end up with a finite number of integrals that diverge.
+However, since such integrals are polynomial in the spatial momentum ${\bf k}$, in dimensional regularization they turn out to be zero in $D-1$ dimensions.
+Notice that this procedure works because there is a finite number of integrals.
 Let us also mention that the peculiarity of Stelle's theory \cite{Stelle77} with the Anselmi-Piva prescription is that it is the only strictly renormalizable theory of gravity, versus the theories proposed in~\cite{ModestoShapiroLeeWick} which are super-renormalizable or finite~\cite{AsoreyLopezShapiro}.

 In this paper, we focus on the occurrence of curvature singularities in the fourth-derivative gravity~\cite{Stelle77} with one-loop quantum corrections \cite{Vil-unicEA,Gorbar:2002pw,BaVi85}.
 Indeed, being associated with small-distance and high-density configurations, quantum effects and related higher derivatives may have an important role in scenarios for which the classical gravitational solutions possess singularities, for example, inside black holes or in the primordial universe.
 Calculations in these regimes are complicated even at the classical level owed to the non-linearity of the theory and the presence of higher derivatives.
 Despite the difficulties, static spherically symmetric solutions have been obtained for the classical Stelle's gravity \cite{Stelle15PRL}, and it was shown that there exists a family of regular solutions, but it is not associated with a positive-definite energy density.
 The asymptotically flat solutions that couple to a physical source contain singularities; this can be seen already at the linear approximation.
 Indeed, in the linearised limit, the modified Newtonian potential is finite, but the curvature invariants are singular~\cite{Stelle78}.